 Bakers

-The early 1800s documentation about the Mill includes references to them having a “Baking Office”.
+The early 1800s documentation about the mill includes references to them having a “Baking Office”.
 After all, they were producing one of the principal ingredients at their own establishment.
-However, in the later 1800s the mill changed hands twice whilst we have not seen references to on-site baking in any later mill documents.
+However, in the later 1800s, the mill changed hands twice.
+We have not seen references to on-site baking in any later mill documents.

 The R D Day Ledger provides information about two families who must have been involved with commercial village baking during the 1880s.